Ukraine's Eurovision entry thinks kicking Russia out was 'right thing to do'

 How does the voting work?

-The winner of the Eurovision Song Contest is chosen through two Semi-Finals and a Grand Final, the Eurovision website says.
+The winner of the Eurovision Song Contest is chosen through two Semi-Finals and a Grand Final.

 Traditionally, six countries are automatically pre-qualified for the Grand Final.
 The so-called “Big 5” — France, Germany, Italy, Spain and the United Kingdom — and the host country.

-The remaining countries will take part in one of the two Semi-Finals.
+The remaining countries then take part in one of the two Semi-Finals.

-From each Semi-Final, the best 10 will proceed to the Grand Final.
-This brings the total number of Grand Final participants to 26.
+From each Semi-Final, the best 10 proceed to the Grand Final.
+This usually brings the total number of Grand Final participants to 26 - although Russia is banned this year for pretty obvious reasons, bringing the number down to 25.

 After all songs have been performed, each country will give two sets of 1 to 8, 10 and 12 points; one set given by a jury of five music industry professionals, and one set given by viewers at home.